Primary

 Set blocks so the bar starts between mid-shin and just below the knee.
 Each rep should start from a complete stop—no touch-and-go.
 Reset your position between reps just like a floor deadlift.

-Also targets: Glutes, Hamstrings,
+Also targets: Glutes, Hamstrings, traps

-Want Block Pull in your program?
+See where Block Pull fits in your weekly plan

 Set barbell on blocks or mats.